VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-22-stride-community-toolkit-code-only-basics-csharp.md

 These prerequisites were tested on a clean Windows 11 installation.

-1. Install the [Microsoft Visual C++ 2015-2022 Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) (approximately 25MB) and restart your system if prompted.
+1. Install the [Microsoft Visual C++ v14 Redistributable (x64)](https://aka.ms/vc14/vc_redist.x64.exe) (approximately 19MB) and restart your system if prompted.
-2. Install the [.NET 8 SDK x64](https://dotnet.microsoft.com/en-us/download) (around 200MB).
+2. Install the [.NET 10 SDK x64](https://dotnet.microsoft.com/en-us/download) (around 215MB).
 3. Install the IDE of your choice.
-I will be using [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) (the Community version is free), but you can also use:
+I will be using [Visual Studio 2026](https://visualstudio.microsoft.com/downloads/) (the Community version is free), but you can also use:
    - [Visual Studio Code](https://code.visualstudio.com/) - Free
    - [Rider](https://www.jetbrains.com/rider/download/#section=windows) - Free for non-commercial use
    - Any other IDE that supports .NET development